Program Requirements

 The Ph.D. program is structured so that students can focus on classes and research in their first two years in the program, complete their dissertation prospectus and begin dissertation research in year three (usually while gaining teaching experience), and continue to conduct and write-up dissertation research in later years.
 To assist students in planning their time in the program, the Department has produced these checklists, which focus attention on meeting formal Department requirements and making the best use of time in graduate school.

 The formal requirements of the Ph.D. program are described in the following paragraphs.
 More detailed policies and procedures concerning the Prospectus and Dissertation and Teaching appear below.
-Additionally, when students first arrive on campus, they will choose an advisor from the faculty of the Department.
+Additionally, when students first arrive on campus, they will be assigned an advisor from the faculty of the Department.
 The advisor assists the student in planning his or her course work, preparing for field exams, and laying the groundwork for the dissertation.
 As such, students should meet regularly (at least once per semester) with their advisor.
 Students may later work with this advisor on their dissertation, but there is no requirement that they do so.
 Students may change advisors as they wish, but they are expected to alert both the faculty and the DGS/Program Registrar to any changes in their advisor.
 The DGS can assist students in choosing an advisor.

 (Program requirements are reprinted from the Graduate Bulletin.)